m10x/m10x.github.io/content/posts/tandoor-cves.md

 ![Tandoor4](/media/2025/01/tandoor4.png)

 As we can see, an error is thrown.
 Unfortunately for us, the error was caught and only a generic error message is displayed.
 Otherwise Jinja2 would have revealed itself already.
 So we need to continue identifying the template engine.
-Since we can see the output of the template engine, we can use the `Toggle Error-Based Polyglots' button to hide the error-based polyglots, as the non-error-based ones are more efficient for identifying a template engine.
+Since we can see the output of the template engine, we can use the 'Toggle Error-Based Polyglots' button to hide the error-based polyglots, as the non-error-based ones are more efficient for identifying a template engine.

 ![Tandoor5](/media/2025/01/tandoor5.png)